Struct RedisRateLimiter

 If no key is specified, then only organization-wide and project-wide quotas are checked.
 If a key is specified, then key-quotas are also checked.

-The passed quantity may be 0.
-In this case, the rate limiter will check if the quota limit has been reached or exceeded without incrementing it in the success case.
-This can be useful to check for required quotas in a different data category.
+A quantity of 0 can be used to check if the quota limit has been reached or exceeded without incrementing it in the success case.
+This is useful for checking quotas in a different data category.

 Auto Trait Implementations§